devspace365/docker-101/README.md

 docker ps -a

-To Find out the image in Docker Hub:
+To search an image on Docker Hub:

-docker search
+docker search <image_name>

+To start a container:

+docker start <container_name>

-To start/stop container:
+To stop a container:

-docker start/stop
+docker stop <container_name>

 To go inside the container:

-docker attach
+docker attach <container_name>

-To remove a container
+To remove a container:

-docker rm
+docker rm <container_name>

+To see the difference between the base image and changes on it:

+$ docker diff <container_name>